This article answers some of the most important questions that come to mind while setting up a business partnership or terminating one.

 Legal responsibility for carrying out the contracts is taken on by all of the partners collectively, regardless of which individual partner signed on behalf of the partnership.

 Unless the partnership agreement states otherwise, all partners are equal.
 They have equal rights to take on contracts and equal responsibility to fulfill them.
 They share profits and losses equally.

 Many people work under an informal arrangement of two or three.
-Without an agreement, the rules of the relationship are governed automatically by the Partnership Act 1890.
+Without an agreement, the rules of the relationship are governed automatically by the Partnership Act 1890 - a very old law.

 This arrangement can work if no great value builds up in the business and none of the partners take any great risks.
 With little at stake, there is nothing obvious to argue about, and if a disagreement does arise, the partners can go their separate ways without too much loss or stress.

 But problems can easily occur if there is no prior written agreement.